ComputeCanada/ansible-mc-hub/docs/README.md

     sp-signing-key.pem
     ````

+5. In order to send clusters' status logs to Logstash, you will need to provide a copy of the root certificate used to authenticate the Logstash servers.
+This is especially useful when the Logstash server uses a self-signed certificate.

+    Create a `logstash-servers.crt` file in the `files/etc/filebeat` directory containing the root certificate.

-5. Create a `configuration.json` file in the current directory according to [MC Hub configuration documentation](https://github.com/ComputeCanada/mc-hub/blob/master/docs/configuration.md).
+6. Create a `configuration.json` file in the current directory according to [MC Hub configuration documentation](https://github.com/ComputeCanada/mc-hub/blob/master/docs/configuration.md).
 Make sure to set `auth_type` to `"SAML"`.

-6. Create a `hosts.yml` file with the proper configuration.
+7. Create a `hosts.yml` file with the proper configuration.

     ````yaml
     all: